-A starter pack just means that some of the extras that you will need to play are included.
-For example, if you buy a starter pack for an acoustic, you will likely get: the guitar, a strap, a gig bag and possibly some picks.
-If you buy a starter pack for an electric you will probably get: the guitar, a cord, an amp, strings, picks, strap, gig bag, and maybe an instructional DVD.
+A starter pack means that some of the extras that you will need to play are included.
+For example, if you buy a starter pack for an acoustic, you will likely get the guitar, a strap, a gig bag and possibly some picks.
+If you buy a starter pack for an electric, you will probably get the guitar, a cord, an amp, strings, picks, strap, gig bag, and maybe an instructional DVD.

 A starter pack is generally a pretty good idea for your first purchase.
-You might end up saving money and you should get everything you need in one convenient package.
-Some people argue that starter packs tend to include lower quality models and amps, but if you stay away from toy store brands and stick with the bigger brands you will be fine.
+You might end up saving money, and you should get everything you need in one convenient package.
+Some people argue that starter packs tend to include lower quality models and amps, but if you stay away from toy store brands and stick with the more prominent brands, you will be fine.

 What brands are best?

-There are a zillion different guitar companies around, so if you are shopping for a beginner and are looking for high quality instrument it would be best to look at models from some of the top brands.
+There are a zillion different guitar companies around, so if you are shopping for a beginner and are looking for a high-quality instrument, it would be best to look at models from some of the top brands.

-If you are shopping for a high end acoustic, you can look for brands like Martin or Taylor.
-Yamaha have a good selection of student options as well as high end.
-If you want a more budget conscious beginner acoustic or nylon guitar try Hohner, or Lauren.
+If you are shopping for a high-end acoustic, you can look for brands like Martin or Taylor.
+Yamaha has a good selection of student options as well as high end.
+If you want a more budget-conscious beginner acoustic or nylon guitar try Hohner or Lauren.

 Your best bet in deciding what to get is, again, to take your child to the store and let them try out a few different models.